widdix/aws-cf-templates/docs/vpc.md

 > **New**: [Become a sponsor](https://github.com/sponsors/widdix) via GitHub Sponsors!

-A VPC is a virtual network inside AWS where you can isolate your setup using private IP addresses.
+A VPC is a virtual network inside AWS where you can isolate your workload.
 A VPC consists of several subnets.
 Each subnet is bound to an Availability Zone.
-A **public** subnet has a direct route to the Internet.
-As long as your EC2 instances have an public IP they can communicate (in and out) with the Internet.
-A **private** subnet does not have a route to the Internet.
+A **public** subnet has a direct route to/from the Internet.
+As long as your EC2 instances have an public IPv4 address (default) or IPv6 address, they can communicate (in and out) with the Internet.
+A **private** subnet does not have a IPv4 route to/from the Internet but an Ipv6 route to the Internet exists.
 Instances in private subnets can not be accessed from the public Internet.
-If you want to access the Internet from a private subnet you need to create a NAT gateway/instance.
+If you want to access the Internet from a private subnet, you need to create a NAT gateway/instance or assign an IPv6 address.
 You can deploy a bastion host/instance to reduce the attack surface of internal applications.

 # VPC with private and public subnets in two Availability Zones
 This template describes a VPC with two private and two public subnets.